skanti/libcmaes/README.md

 # libcmaes

-A slim and Intel-MKL optimized C++ BIPOP-aCMA-ES optimization library.
+A C++ BIPOP-aCMA-ES library (with `Eigen` as Math Library).

 ## Description

-This is a C++11/Intel MKL implementation of the BIPOP-aCMA-ES algorithm.
+This is a C++11/Eigen implementation of the BIPOP-aCMA-ES algorithm.
 The algorithm is referenced from "The CMA Evolution Strategy: A Tutorial, Nikolaus Hansen, 2016".
 Apparently, he has a new setting for the default negative weights (since 2016).

 ## Purpose

-The compile time is much faster than other templated CMA-ES libraries.
-Consider this for academic purposes.
-You can manipulate/modify the source code and run your own flavor.
-Also the source code is rather easy to understand because it follows a linear execution path (i.e. not much branching).
+The compile time is reduced for the purpose of quick editing and running own flavors of CMA-ES (or inspection).
+The source code is short and follows a linear execution path (i.e. little branching).

-It takes 5 minutes to go through the code and understand the linear computational path.
-Other templated libraries require hours (if not days) to really unravel what goes behind the curtain.

 ## Performance and Optimization
-The heavy duty work is mostly done by Intel MKL BLAS level 2 and BLAS level 3.
-One eigenvalue/eigenvector decomposition for real symmetric matrices is done by Intel MKL LAPACK module ```dsyevd``` - which uses the 'divide-and-conquer' algorithm that computes different results than the standard method but it is faster for larger matrices.
+The heavy duty work is mostly done by `Eigen` BLAS level 2 and BLAS level 3.
+One eigenvalue/eigenvector decomposition for real symmetric matrices is done by a LAPACK module ```dsyevd``` - which uses the 'divide-and-conquer' algorithm that computes different results than the standard method but it is faster for larger matrices.

 Here is a little info about critical methods in the main thread: